alkismavridis/mathasm/README.md

 - ---5-->     (unidirectional connection with grade 5)

-### Ok got it.
+### Got it.
 But what do those flows and grades do?
 Well, it is time to talk about the **instruction set**.

 ### Ok, I hope this is the last one.
 I am bored.
 Yes, it is the last one.
 So, building axioms is easy and messy.
 Your parrot can make it, too.
-Building an axiom? here is how it goes.
+Here is how it goes.

 - Form a sentence.
 Any sentence!
 Just put one or more symbols in order.
 As many as you wish, and whichever you wish.
 This will be the left part of your axiom.
 - Chose a flow for the connection.
 You like unidirectional?
 You chose unidirectional.
 Prefer bidirectional?
 You get bidirectional.
 Whatever you like.
 - Chose a grade.
 Zero or positive number.
 Again, whichever you like.
 - Repeat the step 1: form one more  sentence with whatever crap you want.
 This is the right part.

 Congrats!
 You got your first axiom!
-You are now a theory father!
+You are now a theory creator!

 ### Wait...
 Do you mean that I cad do anything I like?